 1. A Notice Arrives

-You’re going to need to prepare your defense strategy, and you’ll need a lawyer to do it well.
-This can be an extremely expensive endeavor, but it’s necessary to find a lawyer who is an expert in internet accessibility law, as well as in equal rights.
-Get ready to build a case and refute any charges the plaintiff may be bringing against you.
-The goal of this part is to put together a solid defense that your website is actually accessible and be able to demonstrate that you are compliant.
+You’ll need a defense lawyer to prepare your legal strategy properly, which can be costly.
+Still, it’s necessary to find a lawyer who’s an expert in internet accessibility law and equal rights.
+Then, get ready to build a case and refute any charges brought against you in an ADA website lawsuit.
+The goal is to create a solid defense showing your website is accessible and compliant.

 3. Go to Trial